15 Best Foods From Ethiopia: Traditional Ethiopian Food Guide

 Foods From Ethiopia - Yetsom Beyaynetu

-Yetsom Beyaynetu is traditionally served on a large platter atop injera and it’s common to be served some extra injera on the side.
+Yetsom Beyaynetu is traditionally served on a large platter atop injera, and it’s common to serve extra injera on the side.

 Diners tear off the injera pieces and use them to scoop up the different dishes on the platter.

-I remember enjoying a particularly memorable Yetsom Beyaynetu whilst visiting the fascinating city of Lalibela for two days.
+I remember enjoying a particularly memorable Yetsom Beyaynetu while visiting Lalibela’s fascinating city for two days.

 3) Misir Wat